joshbrunty/joshbrunty.github.io/_posts/2025-8-2-marshallsdatadrivenupset.md

 - **YAML-based scripting language** defines formations, personnel groupings, and situational packages.
 - **Markdown and PDF generators** output coach-friendly play sheets and call sequences for each quarter.

-> 📌 *Think of this section as the strategic blueprint.
-The full model can turn it into a detailed, executable script for coaches to follow on game day.*
->
 > ### Here's an overview of the quarter-by-quarter gameplan.
 This can be further drilled-in to a play-by-play breakdown sheet for the coaches to follow.
 This plan blends Rod Smith’s offensive tendencies with Tony Gibson’s defensive disruption, tailored to exploit Georgia’s patterns, personnel, and coaching behaviors.

 #### 1st Quarter: Controlled Chaos